aswinayyolath/stretch-kafka-docs/docs/index.md

-# Stretch Kafka Cluster Documentation
+# Stretch Cluster using Strimzi

 Apache Kafka is widely used for high-throughput, real-time data streaming, but deploying it across multiple Kubernetes clusters presents unique challenges.
 A Stretch Kafka Cluster is a deployment model where Kafka brokers and controllers are distributed across multiple Kubernetes clusters while maintaining a single logical Kafka cluster.
 This enables improved fault tolerance, scalability, and disaster recovery while keeping latency low.